-Paper: 40% Due December 1st, second last class.
+Paper: 40% Due November 23rd, second last class.
 8 pages, double spaced, 12 point font, one inch margins, and creative title with your name and student number.

 Option 1 Gather one definition, description, or one representation of disability.
-Show how it objectifies or individualizes disability through medical and/or bureaucratic interpretations of disability.
+Show how it objectifies or individualizes disability through medical and/or bureaucratic interpretation/use of disability.
 Discuss the social and political consequences of this.
-Conclude by either arguing for why a sociological analysis is important, why a more social understanding of disability is essential, or by demonstrating that a more social understanding of disability can teach us something about the human condition.
+Conclude by either arguing for why a sociological analysis is important, or why a more social understanding of disability is essential, or by demonstrating that a more social understanding of disability can teach us something about the human condition.

-Option 2 Through course readings and your independent sociological research, write an essay that addresses the following question: "What is disability?".
-Your essay can conclude with a discussion of the socio-political consequences of that accompany this understanding of disability.
+Option 2 Through course readings and your independent sociological research, write an essay that addresses the following question: "What is disability?"
+Your essay should conclude with a discussion of the socio-political consequences that accompany this understanding of disability.